HansH/MarsRover/README.md

 # Mars Rover
+## DSL ideeen
-## ROVER SPEC LEVEL
+### ROVER SPEC LEVEL
 ```
-detect obstacles with light sensor on master port S1
+detect obstacles with light sensor at (-10, 10) on master port S1
-detect obstacles with light sensor on master port S2
+detect obstacles with light sensor at (10, 10) on master port S2
-detect obstacles with touch sensor on master port S3
+detect obstacles with touch sensor at (-2, 10) on master port S3
-detect obstacles with touch sensor on master port S4
+detect obstacles with touch sensor at (-10, 15) on master port S4
-detect obstacles with color sensor on slave port S1
+detect obstacles with color sensor at (10, 15) on slave port S1
-detect obstacles with ultrasonic sensor on slave port S2
+detect obstacles with ultrasonic sensor at (5, 10) on slave port S2
-detect lakes with color sensor on slave port S1
+detect lakes with color sensor at (0, 7) on slave port S1
 detect temperature with temperature sensor on slave port S3 and motor on slave port A
 drive left with motor on master port A
 drive right with motor on master port B